-Initial response plans, also referred to as run cards or preplanned response plans, specify the fire management response (e.g. number and type of suppression
+Initial response plans, also referred to as run cards or preplanned response plans, specify the fire management response (e.g. number and type of suppression assets to dispatch) within a defined geographic area to an unplanned ignition, based on fire weather, fuel conditions, fire management objectives, and resource availability.

-9 Fire Management Officers will ensure that initial response plans (e.g. run cards, preplanned response) are in place and provide for initial response commensurate with guidance provided in the Fire Management Plan and Land/Resource Management Plan.
+Fire Management Officers will ensure that initial response plans (e.g. run cards, preplanned response) are in place and provide for initial response commensurate with guidance provided in the Fire Management Plan and Land/Resource Management Plan.
 Initial response plans will reflect agreements and annual operating plans, and will be reviewed annually prior to fire season.
 Initial response plans may be modified as needed during fire season to reflect the availability of national, prepositioned, and/or severity resources.